CsabaDu/CsabaDu.DynamicTestData/README.md

 - General purposes type `ITestData`.
 - `Expected` property's type is `string`.
 The expected test case result should be written down literally.
-- Test case populates in text explorer:
+- Test case populates in text explorer like:

 `Test case definition => {Expected}`